Flexible Spending Accounts

-In addition to the option to use the Navia Benefits Card for the Health Care FSA, if you elect to participate in one or both of the FSAs, you can request reimbursement for your eligible expenses.
+In addition to the option to use the Navia Benefits Card, if you elect to participate in one or both FSAs, you can request reimbursement for your eligible expenses.

 - When you incur an expense that is eligible for payment, you submit a request to the claims administrator using the Navia Benefits Solutions, Inc. (Navia) online employee portal or mobile app, or an FSA Claim Form.
 You must include a receipt, statement, or bill from an independent third party stating that the expense has been incurred and the date and amount of such expense.

 - For eligible expenses incurred during the calendar year in which you elect to participate, you will have until March 31 of the following year to submit a claim for reimbursement.
 You will be notified in writing if any claim for benefits is denied.

 Please note that it is not necessary that you have actually paid an amount due for an eligible expense — only that you have incurred the expense, and that it is not being paid for or reimbursed from any other source.
 The only exception is that orthodontia claims are reimbursable based on date of payment.

 * Some exceptions apply for the 2020 and 2021 plan years, see “Appendix: Special COVID-19 Provisions.”

 You may receive reimbursement by either:

 - Direct deposit into your checking or savings account (if you elect this option online or have submitted a Direct Deposit Authorization Form); or

 - Check mailed to your home address on record.

 Generally, the claims are reimbursed within two weeks after they are received by the claims administrator.